Boehrsi/device_identifiers/README.md

 # Device Identifiers

-A Dart script which fetches device information for Android and iOS.
-Generates directly usable code.
+A Dart script which fetches Android and iOS device information.
+Generates directly usable code, which maps the device model to the corresponding device name(s).

 ## Supported output languages